- Student Video

 Residential staff members plan a wide variety of activities that appeal to all students.
-Programming follows our TIPstar programming model, focusing on five broad areas.
+Programming follows our TIPStellar programming model.

-Students may receive a button for activities they participate in.
-They wear these tangible memories on their lanyards throughout the term and can take them home as memorabilia.
-The buttons also serve as great conversation gateways and tokens of appreciation and accomplishment.
+Students may receive a button for activities they participate in and they wear these tangible memories on their lanyards throughout the term.
+The buttons serve as great conversation gateways and tokens of appreciation and accomplishment.

 Understanding and embracing the differences within ourselves and the world around us.